Ghinkan/MapGenerationProject/README.md

 - Learn and replicate the fundamentals of procedural hex map generation
 - Explore Unity’s Data-Oriented Technology Stack (DOTS)
 - Make the system scalable and performant for large maps
-- Add this project to my portfolio as a demonstration of clean, modular and optimized code

 ## Resources